lachlants/denet/README.md

 The DeNet101wide x768 (v2) model is the DeNet101 wide (v2) model evaluated with 768x768 pixel input images and
 1296 sample RoIs

-Evaluation rate is for Titan X (Maxwell) GPU, Cuda v8.0 and CuDNN v5110
+Evaluation rate is for Titan X (Maxwell) GPU, Cuda v8.0 and CuDNN v5110.
+Note that variations in these versions can cause the MAP to fluctuate a bit e.g. +- 0.2%

 Contact
 -----------